inno-devops-labs/F23-core-course-labs/app_js/CI.md

 Before running both tests or linting, I ensure that all required dependencies are installed.
 It both allows to change dependencies if we run only one of jobs and guarantees consistent results.

-## Separate jobs
+## Steps

-I've separated the CI process into distinct jobs: linting, testing, Docker-related tasks, and snyk checks.
+I've separated each task into a separate step.
 It shows which specific process exact might fail and makes logs and outputs more organized and easier to debug.

 ## Caching